grid-line

 However, Threads is owned by Meta, and questions remain about how well Threads will integrate.

 Threads has been even more successful than Bluesky and Mastodon in capturing departing X users.
-Launched via Instagram, the Meta product has amassed more than 200 million users.
+Launched via Instagram, the Meta product has amassed more than 400 million monthly active users.

 "Threads" growth chart